 Camp Midvale began to decline in the 1950's, and after the large wooden recreation and dining hall was destroyed by a suspicious fire in 1966, it was not financially possible for the group to continue operating.
 The members wanted the property to be preserved as a nature refuge and to be available for public use, so rather than sell it for commercial development, the Metropolitan Recreation Association, a successor group to the Nature Friends, donated the property to the American Ethical Union (AEU).
 The AEU pledged to preserve it, and used it as a conference center for a number of years.
-Most of the wooded area of over 100 acres was placed under the New Jersey Green Acres program, to be preserved from development in perpetuity.

 "In our turbulent world so full of cross-currents, we have found a tiny haven; a place to give a demonstration of how life begins, continues, and, with the wonderful interaction developed eons of years ago, re-creates itself and goes on in peace and beauty." ~May Weis